-Pine nut brittle, with its sweet, salty, crunchy, buttery, nutty loveliness, just topped our list of holiday noshes to make for gifts and cocktail parties.
+This pine nut brittle is made with sugar, butter, honey, and seeds.
+This is so good, it topped our list of holiday noshes to make for gifts and set out for cocktail parties.
 And it takes just 30 minutes to make.

 Special Equipment: Instant-read thermometer

 Pine Nut Brittle Recipe

 - 30 M

 - 3/4 cup (about 100 grams) raw pine nuts